-Receivables include amounts due from member agencies for development impact fees collected on behalf of the Agency, credit card receivables, interoperable receivables due from other California toll agencies, receivables from patrons for tolls, and interest.
+Receivables include amounts due from member agencies for development impact fees collected on behalf of the Agency, credit card receivables, interoperable receivables due from other California toll agencies, receivables from patrons for tolls and interest.

-(h) Capital Assets
+Capital Assets

 Capital assets include construction in progress, environmental mitigation sites, easements, the corridor operations facility, transponders, toll and violations collection equipment, buildings, changeable message signs, vehicles, and furniture.
-Capital assets are defined by the Agency as assets with an initial individual cost of more than five thousand dollars, with the exception of transponders that are valued in total, and an estimated useful life in excess of one year.
+Capital assets are defined by the Agency as assets with an initial individual cost of at least five thousand dollars and an estimated useful life in excess of one year.
+Capital assets with an individual acquisition cost less five thousand dollars will be capitalized if the assets, in aggregate, are significant.
 The cost of capital assets includes ancillary charges necessary to place the assets into their intended location and condition for use.